satinstitch/teensummeradventure/Adventures.md

 Visit a store that you’ve never seen before

 Go to two of these free public festivals: Surrey Pride, Surrey Canada Day, Holi Colour Festival, Surrey Fusion Festival, Surrey Fest Downtown, White Rock Sea Festival, etc.

+Find and collect a seashell or a rock that you think is beautiful or unique.

 #Writing